 As an academic enthusiast, Mr Berkley enjoyed teaching the Wesleys about things.
 Whether through expounding on American history or by teaching the two how to tie knots, he always seemed eager to offer his abundant knowledge.
-The two became recognized as scholarly individuals and received remarks like, “You make the king’s jive!” and “Are you writing a book?”
-They aspired to be like Mr Berkley who was surprisingly knowledgable and well-informed considering that he had lived on a small island most of his life.
+The two became recognized as scholarly individuals, and received remarks like, “You make the king’s jive!” and “Are you writing a book?”
+They aspired to be like Mr Berkley, a surprisingly knowledgable and well-informed man considering he had lived on a small island most of his life.

-Because Mr Berkley was friends with Captain Edwards, the ocean liner captain, he and the Wesleys were given a free ride to the mainland harbor every summer.
-Although Jack enjoyed the place, he was constantly disappointed because he had always wanted to go beyond the harbor.
+Because Mr Berkley was friends with the ocean liner captain, Captain Edwards, he and the Wesleys were given a free ride to the mainland harbor every summer.
+Although Jack enjoyed the tradition, he was constantly disappointed because he had always wanted to travel beyond the harbor.
 He wanted dearly to know what life would be like on prairies and in mountains.

 Mr Berkley was a regimented man and rarely ever did he deviate from his daily routines.
 After a slow morning, he would drive his station wagon to the Wesleys’ home.
 There, he would say hello to the boys and look after any important tasks.
-Joining the two in their activities and educating them along the way, Mr Berkley unfailingly sought the brothers’ welfare.
+When the important things were finished, he would join the two in their activities, educating them along the way.
 He occasionally ran errands, making sure that they had plenty of food and things.
 Then, each afternoon, the blue-vested islander would take the dusty road back to his cottage.
 Before his nightly lighthouse duty, he would usually take a nap and then eat some supper.

 As evening turned to dusk, he would climb the long, spiral staircase to the top of his lighthouse.
-Throughout these nights, Mr Berkley would always give careful attention to his trusty radio which allowed him to communicate with Captain Edwards.
-He took pride in his lighthouse and kept it in quite perfect shape, shining its brilliant beam of light wherever needed.
+Throughout his nights, Mr Berkley would always give careful attention to his trusty radio which allowed him to communicate with Captain Edwards.
+He took much pride in his magnificent lighthouse and kept it in quite perfect shape, shining its brilliant beam of light wherever needed.

 Jack and Sam became exceptionally fond of the easygoing lighthouse man.
 You see, the brothers were the only children who had grown up and continued to live on the island.
 The other children came and went, visiting for only a few years at most.
 Like the Wesley children, Mr Berkley was there to stay.

-Shortly after returning to work, John was given a much higher position at Incandium.
+Shortly after returning to work, John had a newfound ambition for his work at Incandium.
 Now, he was gone more than ever.
 Living at the laboratory, he would only visit home on certain occasions.
 Although his children were exceptionally indignant about their father's absences, they aspired to spend time with him and tell him all about their schooling and adventures.
 John continued to be shadowy and reserved about his work, and told his boys that it was for their own good that he keep quiet.
 This, of course, made them all the more curious.
 They became determined to learn anything they could about Incandium.
 Despite their father, Jack and Sam began to use the clues they found to solve their mystery.

-To Jack and Sam, their father seemed imprisoned by his work, conflicted between his family and his secretive purposes.
+To Jack and Sam, their father seemed imprisoned by his work, conflicted between his family and his work.
 As they grew older, they carried on with their delightful exploits.
 However, they became increasingly worried about their troubled father.